ysoftwareab/yplatform/doc/style-sh.md

 }
 ```

-Except this is a slightly more controversial (some may say 'less readable') version of
+The above is a slightly more controversial (some may say 'less readable') version of

 ```shell
 if ! test -f /some/file; then